blachlylab/swiftover/README.md

 ## Background and Motivation

-Our initial goal was to be at least as fast as Jim Kent's seminal "liftOver" tool.
+Our initial goal was to write a liftover tool at least as fast as Jim Kent's seminal "liftOver".
-Since then, Swiftover has turned into a vehicle for exploration of interval data structures as well as a vehicle to get us VCF liftover, not available in `liftOver`, and unfortunately slow in CrossMap, the current standard.
+Since then, Swiftover has turned into a vehicle for exploration of interval data structures as well as a vehicle to get us high-speed VCF liftover, not available in `liftOver`, and unfortunately slow in CrossMap, the current standard.

-We hypothesize that specifically for sorted genome intervals, the implicit predictive caching of splay trees outperforms other tree structures in linear/sequential search workloads as often found in genomics.
+We hypothesized that specifically for sorted genome intervals, the implicit predictive caching of splay trees could outperform other tree structures in linear/sequential search workloads as often found in genomics.
 Indeed, splay trees outperform the well-balanced AVL tree, which outperformed a slightly-less-well-balanced Red-Black tree.

+We have also implemented an uncommon optimization: the probabilistic splay tree.
+Put simply, the splaying operation is randomly performed with some probability p_i on insert and p_l on lookup.
+When tuned properly, this can further increase lookup speed in sequential workloads significantly.

-With the recent invention of Iplicit Interval Trees (IITrees) by Heng Li [1] and similar structures by others, we've tested these and found them to be even faster than play trees in some linear-scan liftover workloads.
+With the recent invention of Implicit Interval Trees (IITrees) by Heng Li [1] as well as other innovative structures by others, we've tested these and found them to be even faster than play trees in _some_ linear-scan liftover workloads.
 For strict, simple liftover applications as for example hg19 -> GRCh38, IITrees may slightly outperform the Splay Tree.
-However, for some complex liftovers, like hg19 -> CanFam4, Splay Trees outperform the competition. (**NB:** This may be related to `GC.addRange` calls making IITree safe for GC collected memory, more tests in progress)
+However, for some complex liftovers, like hg19 -> CanFam4, Splay Trees outperform the competition. (**NB:** This may also be related to `GC.addRange` calls making IITree safe for GC collected memory, more tests in progress)

-Thus for a balance of performance in all tested cases thus far, we recommend using the Splay Trees version (see compilation, below) of Swiftover.
+Our `intervaltree` library [2] provides splay trees, AVL trees, and IITrees; swiftover's backing store may be selected at compile time. **For a balance of performance in all tested cases thus far, we recommend using the Splay Trees version** (see "compilation," below) of Swiftover.

-Interestingly, when nodes need to be added and removed (as we might need to when constructing graph genome structures) a traditional tree structure may be preferred due to the IITree's need to be entirely reindexed after each insert/delete operation.
-Future studies (i.e., benchmarks) are needed.

 ## Installation

 Precompiled linux binaries are available on the releases page.
 These binaries are statically linked against htslib; a system installation of htslib is not required.
 This is tested and known to work on Ubuntu and Fedora; for Alpine linux and others using musl _swiftover_ must be compiled from source.

+Note that the precompiled binaries are not guaranteed to be up-to-date, and a from-source installation is generally preferred, if you are able.

 See also [Compiling from source](#compiling-from-source)